Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 vars
 ```

 As you can see by printing this object to the console, we now have variants annotated by their transcriptional context, as it relates to the human Ensembl annotation release 101.
-We can perform some simple operations on this object to explore it further and answer some basic questions, such as how many variants are annotated in each group variuant class.
+We can perform some simple operations on this object to explore it further and answer some basic questions, such as how many variants are annotated in each group variant class.

 ```r
 # sum up variants in each group